Greenville County, South Carolina: Education

+The Greenville County Library System includes 11 libraries that provide meeting spaces, programs, books and other educational resources for county residents.
+The library system is managed by a board of trustees whose 11 members serve 4-year terms after appointment by the county council.
+Terms expire at the end of November in odd-numbered years, with half expiring every two years.
+In October 2023, after some prior controversy, the library board voted to remove all themed displays from its facilities except those pertaining to paid holidays.

 Healthcare

 The Greenville Memorial Hospital was formerly operated by the municipal government, with Greenville Health System being the operating authority.
 In 2016, Prisma Health began leasing the hospital and directly operating.
 The GHA is the portion of the Greenville Health System that still existed after the hospital transitioned into being operated by Prisma.
 The Greenville Health Authority (GHA) is the owner of the hospital facilities operated by Prisma.
 Members of the South Carolina Legislature select a majority of the seats of the board of directors of the GHA.

 Communities

 In the past, Greenville County was partitioned into townships.
 Their former names and boundaries were used for United States census counting purposes and census documentation through 1960, after which census counting divisions were used.
 The 2010 Census lists six cities and 16 census designated places that are fully or partially within Greenville County.